-Most Chattanooga car wreck attorneys offer free consultations.
+Most Chattanooga car wreck attorneys offer free strategy sessions.
 If you decide the lawyer with whom you consulted, is the right one, make sure he or she will be handling your case from beginning to end.
 Far too many law firms, especially “settlement mills” hand your case off to a less experienced lawyer or even a paralegal.

 Step 4: Interview your top choices

-Remember, the best and most experienced attorneys are often selective in which cases they will handle, and turn away more cases than they accept.
+Remember, the best and most experienced personal injury attorneys are often selective in which cases they will handle, and turn away more cases than they accept.
 These kinds of attorneys will love your questions because it shows you are trying to educate yourself.